-Understanding this relationship is critical because is driven by two challenges.
-First, while temperature induces higher metabolic costs, leading to reduced transfer efficiency, this reduction can be counteracted by increases in resource supply (Brown et al. 2004; O’Gorman et al. 2017; Junker et al. 2020) and second, requires large logistical effort of data.
-Here, we have provided a critical test of how ecosystem function might respond to future temperature scenarios at macroecological scales, while critically accounting for co-variation in resource supply (Cross et al. 2015).
-Specifically, we examined the response of 145 size-spectra on fish and macroinvertebrates collected from 24 freshwater streams in North America that varied by 25 degrees C and varied in resource supply (i.e., gross primary production and litter input).
+Accounting for the interaction between temperature and resource supply is critical for predicting ecosystem changes to global temperatures.
+In particular, while temperature induces higher metabolic costs, leading to reduced transfer efficiency, this reduction can be counteracted by increases in resource supply (Brown et al. 2004; O’Gorman et al. 2017; Junker et al. 2020).
+Yet testing these interactions at the macroecological scale is logistically challenging because it requires data-intensive measures of individual body sizes, along with accurate (daily or subdaily) temperature measures along with estimates of resource supply in the form of gross primary production and allochthonous subsidies (O’Gorman et al. 2017; Perkins et al. 2018).
+Here, overcome these logistical challenges using data from the National Ecological Observatory Network (NEON) to provid a critical test of how ecosystem function responds to realistic temperature scenarios at macroecological scales, while critically accounting for co-variation in resource supply (Cross et al. 2015).
+Specifically, we examined the response of 145 size-spectra using fish and macroinvertebrates collected from 24 freshwater streams in North America that varied by 25 degrees C and by orders of magnitude in resource supply (i.e., gross primary production and litter input).
 The quantitative samples of benthic fish and macroinvertebrates from NEON stream sites from 2017 to 2022 were downloaded to determine the abundance size-spectra relationships.
 NEON is a unique dataset worldwide because it repeats collections include automated instrument recordings and observational field sampling throughout the year, and data are available as open-source data products (https://data.neons cience.org/home).
 NEON dataset allowed us to test how temperature and resource supply interact to shape ISD and biomass at macroecological scales, as well as how ecosystem function might respond to future temperature scenarios, while critically accounting for co-variation in resource supply at macroecological scales.

-Despite strong environmental variation, complete species turnover, and changes in mean body size, preliminary results suggest no change in b across the temperature or GPP gradients of the stream food web.
-Across all samples, b averaged -1.4, shallower than theoretical predictions, suggesting a higher proportion of larger individuals in stream ecosystems.
+Despite strong environmental variation, complete species turnover, and changes in mean body size, preliminary results suggest no change in λ across the temperature or GPP gradients of the stream food web.
+Across all samples, λ averaged -1.4, shallower than theoretical predictions, suggesting a higher proportion of larger individuals in stream ecosystems.
 Our findings are consistent with benthic marine systems and suggests that ISD and biomass are stable across North American streams considering the whole benthic food web.
 However, considering separated macroinvertebrate fish trophic levels we observed different patterns across temperature and resource gradients.
-Specifically, fishes suggest not change in b whereas macroinvertebrates suggest a decline with temperature only for low GGP conditions.
+Specifically, fishes suggest no change in λ whereas macroinvertebrates suggest a decline with temperature only for low GGP conditions.
 Last, NEON data allowed us to account for seasonal and yearly variation at each site and predict the future size spectra of 2023 across all samples.

 Discussion